Quote of the Day

 – Winston Churchill’s response to Lady Astor, who had said to him “If you were my husband, I’d poison your tea.”
 Churchill and Lady Astor were famous for their feuding.

-I recently have received a number of questions about the outgassing of hydrogen gas that can occur from lead acid batteries when they are being overcharged.
+I recently have received a number of questions about the outgassing of hydrogen gas that can occur from lead-acid batteries when they are being overcharged.
 I thought it would be useful to review what is happening when a battery is outgassing.
 When being charged, batteries can release enough hydrogen gas to create an explosive hazard.
 Consider this report and Figure 1 as an example as to what can happen.
-With lead-acid batteries, hydrogen gas can be generated any time, but charging is when the greatest challenges are faced.
+With lead-acid batteries, hydrogen gas can be generated at any time, but charging is when the greatest challenges are faced.
+You may also check this out to learn more about hydrogen gas detection.

 When you think about it, a lead-acid battery being charged looks a lot like a water electrolysis setup.
 You can split water into its hydrogen and oxygen components by applying an electrical potential greater than 1.48 V to water.
 Figure 2 shows a typical electrolysis setup (source).